Saturday, October 15, 2011

 I don't anticipate doing a pregame for every single game, but opening day calls for such a post.
 Most of my game recaps will have my pregame notes in them already.

-As if this whole transition thing isn't awesome already, Howie fucking Rose pops up on my T.V. - It's like the Mets have personally told me this is the right thing to do.
+As if this whole transition thing isn't awesome already, Howie freaking Rose pops up on my T.V. - It's like the Mets have personally told me this is the right thing to do.
 Lupe is blasting for the warmups which is getting me amped and right now, I'm trying to get acquainted with the pregame cast of characters.
 Network television sports have such an array of weird people and I'm excited to learn and get used to them all.
 I think if there's anything I'm learning from my friends and the pregame, it's this: apparently John Tavares is very good.
 And he's a forward.
 I"ll learn about that position too.
 Apparently Mark Streit is important and missed last season.
 Good to have you back, Mark...um, yeah.

 So there are three goalies - Nadokov, DiPietro (who I understand has more than a contentious relationship with the fanbase) and Montoya, the guy who will be starting tonight.
 Dipietro just showed up on screen in a Mets hat and a really huge beard which endears me to him.
 Peter Ruttgaizer is on screen telling me about coach Jack Capuano, who looks and talks like every single Long Island dad I've ever seen yell at their kid at Little League.
 I love him already.